 Uzes in Gard: Historic Sites and Dramatic Landscapes

-Named after the River Gardon, the Gard is a department in Southern France in the Occitanie region.
+Originally posted on & updated on 18th November, 2025Named after the River Gardon, the Gard is a department in southern France in the Occitanie region.
 The area is known for its abundance of historic sites and dramatic landscapes, and the Gard follows suit with its proud Roman architecture and National Park.
 Gard is also home to the source of Perrier, a carbonated mineral water sold both in France and internationally, known for its elegantly shaped green bottle.

-Provencal Feel and Beauty
+Provençal Feel and Beauty

 The springs were initially used as an open spa in Roman times, taking advantage of the Mediterranean weather.
 After Corsica, the region is the hottest in France, and you can expect to enjoy 300 days of sunshine a year here, with average annual temperatures of 14°C. The warm summers are perfectly complemented by the hints of Provence that seem to seep through the border, as your senses are awakened by the Gard’s distinct “Provencal” feel.